EU Blue Card in Germany: how to get in 2023

 - A foreigner and family may travel without a visa to other EU countries.

-- A Blue Card allows working in any EU country upon expiry of 18 months of work in the first country.
+- A Blue Card allows working in any EU country after 18 months of work in the first country.

 - Blue Card holders can file an early permanent residence application after 21 months of permanent stay in Germany if they have a B1 level of German and after 33 months if their German is at the A1 level.